-Applications and supporting materials for the M.A. and Ph.D. programs that are submitted by January will be given full consideration for admission and funding.
+Applications and supporting materials for the M.A. and Ph.D. in Political Science programs that are submitted by January will be given full consideration for admission and funding.

-Applicants for the Master of Arts degree program are admitted only with the approval of the graduate studies committee of the department.
+Applicants for the Master of Arts (M.A.) in Political Science program are admitted only with the approval of the graduate studies committee of the department.
 The department imposes requirements for admission in addition to those of the Graduate School.
-The department will ordinarily accept as candidates for the Master of Arts degree only those applicants who (1) have graduated from an accredited four year college or university; (2) have completed four or more courses in social science, humanities, or related disciplines; (3) have a 2.7 (4-point scale) overall grade point average or, alternatively, have a 2.9 overall grade point average for the last two years of undergraduate work; and (4) have a 3.0 average in government or political science.
+The department will ordinarily accept as candidates for the M.A. in Political Science degree only those applicants who (1) have graduated from an accredited four year college or university; (2) have completed four or more courses in social science, humanities, or related disciplines; (3) have a 2.7 (4-point scale) overall grade point average or, alternatively, have a 2.9 overall grade point average for the last two years of undergraduate work; and (4) have a 3.0 average in government or political science.

 Retention is governed by the rules of the Graduate School.
 Students should avoid the accumulation of incomplete grades.
 No student with more than two incomplete grades can be awarded a graduate assistant appointment, and a student holding a graduate assistant appointment is subject to having the appointment terminated upon acquiring two or more incomplete grades.

-The Director of Graduate Studies serves as advisor to each M.A. student until an advisory committee has been selected by the student with the approval of the director, normally no later than the middle of the student’s first semester in residence.
+The Director of Graduate Studies serves as advisor to each M.A. in Political Science student until an advisory committee has been selected by the student with the approval of the director, normally no later than the middle of the student’s first semester in residence.
 The advisory committee must approve the student’s program.
-Each candidate for the Master of Arts degree must complete six hours for research tools and methods requirements (POLS 500A and POLS 500B), a one hour pre-professional requirement (POLS 593), and six hours of two pro-seminars.
+Each candidate for the M.A. in Political Science degree must complete six credit hours for research tools and methods requirements (POLS 500A and POLS 500B), a one credit hour pre-professional requirement (POLS 593), and six credit hours of two pro-seminars.
 No more than nine credit hours of elective coursework may be taken at the 400 level.
-A maximum of nine credit hours from courses offered by other departments will count toward the MA degree.
+A maximum of nine credit hours from courses offered by other departments will count toward the M.A. in Political Science degree.

 An exception from these rules must be justified in a petition approved and signed by the student’s committee members, submitted to the Director of Graduate Studies and approved by the members of the graduate studies committee at a scheduled meeting.

-Applicants for the doctoral degree must meet all applicable department and graduate school rules and admission requirements.
-Department regulations and procedures governing the Ph.D. degree program are stated in the Political Science Department’s “Regulations and Procedures of the Graduate Studies Program.”
-Applicants are admitted only fall semester with the approval of the graduate studies committee.
-Successful completion of the Ph.D.
-Degree Program requires that students remain in good standing with the Graduate School and make reasonable progress toward completion of the degree; form and execute the program of study established with their advisory committee; complete a total of 52 required course, elective course, and dissertation credit hours; successfully pass preliminary examinations; and successfully defend the dissertation.
+Applicants for the Ph.D. in Political Science must meet all applicable department and graduate school rules and admission requirements.
+Department regulations and procedures governing the Ph.D. in Political Science program are stated in the Political Science Department’s “Regulations and Procedures of the Graduate Studies Program.”
+Applicants are admitted only during the fall semester with the approval of the graduate studies committee.
+Successful completion of the Ph.D. in Political Science program requires that students remain in good standing with the Graduate School and make reasonable progress toward completion of the degree; form and execute the program of study established with their advisory committee; complete a total of 52 required course, elective course, and dissertation credit hours; successfully pass preliminary examinations; and successfully defend the dissertation.

 Retention is governed by Graduate School rules and department standards of reasonable progress toward degree.
 Students failing to make reasonable progress toward completion of the degree are removed from the program.

-Each candidate for the doctoral degree must complete 37 credit hours of graduate level coursework and 24 dissertation credit hours.
-Of the 37 credit hours of graduate coursework, students must complete one hour of pre-professional coursework (POLS 593), nine hours of research tools and methods (POLS 500A, POLS 500B, and 500C, or the equivalent of each), 24 hours of 5xx graduate seminars in the department, a classics readings course (POLS 592A-E) and 24 hours of dissertation credit.
+Each candidate for the Ph.D. in Political Science degree must complete 37 credit hours of graduate level coursework and 24 dissertation credit hours.
+Of the 37 credit hours of graduate coursework, students must complete one credit hour of pre-professional coursework (POLS 593), nine credit hours of research tools and methods (POLS 500A, POLS 500B, and POLS 500C, or the equivalent of each), 24 credit hours of 500-level graduate seminars in the department, a classics readings course (POLS 592A-E) and 24 hours of dissertation credit.

 - Pre-professional Requirement - 1 credit hour